On the fragility of periodic tori for families of symplectic twist maps: Proof of Theorem

 and therefore there is a compact subset $\cK\subset (\R^{2d})^n$ such that { } where {$q_0:=q$ and $q_{j+1} := q_j+\Delta q_j$} for $j=0, \ldots, n-1$.\\ We deduce that for $k\in\N$ and $(\Delta q_1, \dots, \Delta q_n)\notin \cK$ we have {

-}} Hence every minimizing $(m,n)$-periodic orbit {starting at $(q,p)\in\R^d \times \R^d$, is such that $p$ belongs to a fixed compact subset $ {\mathcal P^{(m,n)}_{K}}\subset \R^d$, independent of $\eps \in [-K,K]$.
-Using Proposition \ref{p(m,n)minimizing}, we deduce that $(m, n)$-periodic graphs of $F_{\eps}$, with $\eps\in [-K,K]$, are contained in $\R^d\times {\mathcal P^{(m,n)}_{K}}$.}
+}} Hence every minimizing $(m,n)$-periodic orbit {starting at $(q,p)\in\R^d \times \R^d$, is such that $p$ belongs to a fixed compact subset $ {\Pi^{(m,n)}_{K}}\subset \R^d$, independent of $\eps \in [-K,K]$.
+Using Proposition \ref{p(m,n)minimizing}, we deduce that $(m, n)$-periodic graphs of $F_{\eps}$, with $\eps\in [-K,K]$, are contained in $\R^d\times {\Pi^{(m,n)}_{K}}$.}

-Proposition \ref{Plocaltwist} implies that these graphs are $C^1$ and, {using that they are contained in $\R^d\times {\mathcal P^{(m,n)}_{K}}$, estimate \eqref{ELipschinequ} from Lemma \ref{lemmac1} implies that they are uniformly Lipschitz.} \\ By Ascoli-Arzelà theorem {(equiboundedness and equicontinuity follow from what remarked above)}, there exists a subsequence of $(\eps_{k_j})_j$ such that the $(m, n)$-periodic invariant graphs {of $F_{\eps_{k_j}}$} converge to a Lipschitz graph, which is then an invariant $(m, n)$-periodic {graph of $F_{\eps_\infty}$} and Lagrangian, being a uniform limit of {Lipschitz} Lagrangian graphs; observe that this limit graph is also $\Z^d$-periodic, being the uniform limit of $\Z^d$-periodic graphs.
-Again, from Proposition \ref{p(m,n)minimizing} and Remark \ref{twist} we deduce that all orbits starting at points of ${\rm graph}(\gamma_{\eps_{\infty}})$ are minimizing and hence have no conjugate points, {\it i.e.}, that
+Proposition \ref{Plocaltwist} implies that these graphs are $C^1$ and, {using that they are contained in $\R^d\times {\Pi^{(m,n)}_{K}}$, estimate \eqref{ELipschinequ} from Proposition \ref{lemmac1} implies that they are uniformly Lipschitz.} \\ By Arzelà-Ascoli theorem {(equiboundedness and equicontinuity follow from what remarked above)}, there exists a subsequence of $(\eps_{k_j})_j$ such that the $(m, n)$-periodic invariant graphs {of $F_{\eps_{k_j}}$} converge to a Lipschitz graph, which is then an invariant $(m, n)$-periodic {graph of $F_{\eps_\infty}$} and Lagrangian, being a uniform limit of {Lipschitz} Lagrangian graphs; observe that this limit graph is also $\Z^d$-periodic, being the uniform limit of $\Z^d$-periodic graphs.
+Again, from Proposition \ref{p(m,n)minimizing} and Remark \ref{twist} (ii) we deduce that all orbits starting at points of ${\rm graph}(\gamma_{\eps_{\infty}})$ are action-minimizing and